-To construct the ML advice, we sample $n\in \{10, 25\}$ data points $K= 1000$ times from the demand models in Equations \eqref{distri1} and \eqref{distri2}.
-For each sample set, with size $n$, we then construct ML region in the shape of a box or an ellipsoid, depending on the demand model.
-Let $S_k$, $k\in [K]$, be the sample dataset and $\region_k$ be the ML advice associated with it.
+To construct the ML advice, we sample $n \in \{10,100\}$ data points $K = 1000$ times from the demand models described in Equations~\eqref{distri1} and~\eqref{distri2}.
+For each sample set of size $n$, we then generate ML advice using one of the following methods: (i) the data-driven polyhedral approach of \cite{bertsimas2018data}, {(ii) NNs to produce box-shaped prediction intervals following \cite{pearce2018high},} or (iii) classical geometric constructions in the form of a box or an ellipsoid, depending on the underlying demand model.
+Let $S_k$, where $k \in [K]$, denote the $k$-th sample dataset and $\region_k$ the corresponding ML advice.

 \textbf{Performance evaluation.} To evaluate the performance of our algorithm and the benchmark algorithms that we will define shortly, we generate a test set which contains $100$ instances.
-Each test instance corresponds to a point $(x, y)$ drawn from the demand models described in Equation \eqref{distri1} (for box advice) and Equation \eqref{distri2} (for ellipsoid advice).
+Each test instance corresponds to a point $(x, y)$ drawn from the demand models described in Equations \eqref{distri1} and \eqref{distri2}.
 We assess the algorithm's performance using these test instances under two different scenarios: worst-case (ordered) arrival sequences and stochastic (uniform order) arrival sequences.

 Let $\mathcal{T}$ denote the set of test instances.
 Then, the worst CP and Avg.
 CP of an algorithm $\mathcal{A}$ are respectively defined as:

 Here, $\textsc{CP}_{\mathcal{A}}(x, y; S_k)$ is the compatible ratio of algorithm $\mathcal A$ under the sample set $S_k$, which is used to construct the ML advice when algorithm $\mathcal A$ is, for example, Algorithm \ref{alg:trans}.